getreu/tp-note/docs/source/tpnote--manpage.md

     document directory.
 For example, e.g. '`--export=.`' or '`-x ./`', prints the HTML rendition in the directory where the note file resides.
-This option prevents the launch of the external text editor and viewer and can be combined with '`--batch`' to avoid popup error alert windows.
+This option prevents the launch of the external text editor and viewer and can be combined with '`--batch`' to avoid pop-up error alert windows.

 **\--export-link-rewriting**=*MODE*